 As we have said, the engineer will set up your in-home display when they install your meter, which means they will pair the device to your new EDF smart meter.
 Each time you turn the display on, it will read ‘Attempting to pair’ and should connect to your smart meter automatically.
 Once paired, you energy usage data will appear on the screen.

-EDF Smart Meter Team
+EDF Smart Meter Problems

 As with all technology, sometimes your EDF smart meter or in-home display might go a bit wrong.
 Sometimes this is an easy solution, but other times it might be a bit more complicated.